wenyanzhu/wenyanzhu.github.io/_posts/2024-10-16-aws-cloud-service.md

 ---
 layout: post
-title: Notes for AWS
+title: Cloud Computing
 date: 2024-10-16 22:50 +1100
 author: <wenyan>
-category: [AWS]
+category: [Cloud Computing]
 ---

-[Notes for AWS](https://opengrs.com/noteaws) is a collection of notes for learning Amazon Web Service.

 ## What is the hope of the world?

 Have you asked the questions **what is the hope of the world**?